Xevrac/cnc_backend/README.md

 Goal is to fully emulate Command and Conquer™ backend and have functioning client.

 Codebase originate from <a href="https://github.com/Tratos/BF4Backend/tree/main">this repo</a>.
-> Credit: Eisbaer, Warranty Voider
+> Credit: Eisbaer, Warranty Voider, the1Domo

 # Media
 Latest update is on <a href="https://www.youtube.com/watch?v=Jk6fB4ePam8">YouTube</a>.